Frida Sofía

+In the summer of 2023, Sofía was cast in the United States as a main contestant, for the eleventh season of Univision's dancing reality competition Mira quién baila, the Latin American adaptation of Dancing with the Stars.
+In 2024, Sofía was part of the original main cast of NBC/Telemundo's reality show La casa de los famosos 4, finally she decided to terminate the contract in discordance with the privacy terms and conditions.

 Early life

-Frida Sofía was born to Alejandra Guzmán and Pablo Moctezuma in Mexico City, Mexico, on March 13, 1992; she is the granddaughter of Mexican actress Silvia Pinal.
+Frida Sofía was born to Mexican rock singer Alejandra Guzmán and Mexican entrepreneur Pablo Moctezuma in Mexico City, Mexico, on March 13, 1992; she is the granddaughter of Mexican Golden Age actress Silvia Pinal and singer Enrique Guzmán.

+Career

+1993–2003: Early career in Mexico

 From a young age, she obtained her first acting role in the Mexican drama film La Cumbre de las Águilas in 1993; later, she made her debut as a child model.
-At the time, Sofía collaborated with her grandmother, actress Silvia Pinal on stage, and with her mother, the Mexican rock singer Alejandra Guzmán on tour.
+At the time, Sofía collaborated on stage with her grandmother Silvia Pinal; later, she performed on tour with Alejandra Guzmán.

-Career

-Move to the United States and Univision debut
+2004–2018: Exile in the United States, Univision debut and Playboy

 In 2004, after a widely known kidnapping attempt in Mexico city, Sofía moved to the United States to start a professional career.

 In 2013, she began working in a number of American television networks including Univision, Estrella TV or Telemundo; Sofía was also cast to host the morning television show ¡Despierta América!.
 Subsequently, Sofía was hired by Cosmopolitan and Televisa to perform as the official presenter of the Cosmopolitan Summer Splash show, held in Miami Florida.

-College degrees and Balón de Oro solo debut

 In 2014, she graduated from college with two bachelor's degrees in -Design management- and -International fashion marketing- at the Miami International University of Art & Design.

 Furthermore, she obtained the leading role as a presenter in a number of international fashion and musical events including Los Premios Glamour and Los Premios de la Radio in the United States.